DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_create_rules_lsn.md

 2. Open the validation folder, which contains the rules for validating loan data.
 3. Click the **Add** button ![Image shows the Add button](../images/icon_merge_create_plus.jpg) button, and then click **New Rule**.
 4. Type the name **check duration**, and click **Create**.
-5. Copy and paste the following rule into the rule editor, or build the rule with the completion menu \(see the [Rule editor flash demo](http://public.dhe.ibm.com/software/websphere/techexchange/WODM/intellirule_viewlet_swf.html) on the IBM® Customer Support site for an English-only tour of the rule-editing features\).
+5. Copy and paste the following rule into the rule editor, or build the rule with the completion menu.

     if
           the duration of 'the loan' is less than 6